 British wine is having a bit of a moment right now.
 While we’ve been making wine on UK soil for centuries, it’s only really in the last decade or two that wine grown on home soil has become a serious contender on the world stage.
 Part of that is down to people's increasing desire to 'buy British' and make the most of the incredible producers we already have over here.
 More importantly, vineyards across the UK have got a lot better at making wine.

 We’re not being biased when we say that most of the best vineyards in the UK are located in the south of England.
 As temperatures rise, the terroir in areas such as Sussex, Hampshire and Kent has come to resemble something very similar to that of Champagne, with our chalky soil, sunny climate and sloping landscape providing perfect growing conditions for vines.
-It’s one of the reasons why so many vineyards have popped up in the last couple of decades, as winemakers seek to capitalise on the rich terroir predominant across the south.
-That's not to say there aren't some excellent vineyards located elsewhere across the country, but you'll find that the best vineyards in England tend to be concentrated around these areas.
+That's not to say there aren't some excellent vineyards located elsewhere across the country, but you'll find that the best vineyards to visit in England tend to be concentrated around these areas.

 These days, it’s no longer enough for vineyards to simply focus on making excellent wine.
-Most have diversified their offering to include a whole range of activities, from tours and tastings to special seasonal experiences.
-Vineyard tours are now pretty standard across the board, and you’ll find that all these options offer a tour and tasting to some degree, many of which start at a very reasonable rate.
+There’s a whole market for UK vineyard staycations and experience days, so most have diversified their offering to include a whole range of activities, from tours and tastings to special seasonal experiences often at a very reasonable rate.
+Those that can’t accommodate overnight stays, are often just a few miles from some of the best pubs with rooms in the UK.

 Ready to plan a trip?
 Take a look at our round-up of the UK's best vineyards, from Kent to Cornwall.